utk6612/utk6612.github.io/index.md

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~. -->

 <!-- [Link to another page](./another-page.html). -->
+I am currently pursuing my M.S. degree in Computer Science from NYU, Courant School of Mathematical Sciences, and offer 3.5 years of professional experience in the software industry with a focus on enterprise-level web applications, single-page applications, and progressive-web applications.

+Apart from my technical skills, I carry a good understanding of UI/UX and thrive on improving online products by understanding user behaviour.

 # Skills
 HTML5, CSS3, JavaScript, Typescript, Python, SQL(Postgres), Elixir, C/C++,